How do filters work?

 • Marked email as spam - “True” for anyone who marks one of your emails as spam.
 We’ll no longer attempt to send any emails to this address.

-Important: Intercom applies these filters to your message audiences automatically, which can lead to lower numbers than expected.
+Intercom applies these filters to your message audiences automatically, which can lead to lower numbers than expected.

 Looking to send a campaign to all brand new users?
-Just add a filter in the entry criteria for “Signed up after Today’s date”.
+Just add a filter in the entry criteria for “Signed up after [Today’s date]”.
 This will exclude all your existing users, and start sending to your new ones from tomorrow.

 To filter your customers by country, use the full name of the country like this: